hksonngan/astir.firework/doc/source/image.rst

 ``filename`` Name of the file you want to export the image.
 Different kind of format is supported like *bmp*, *png*, *tif* and *jpg*.

-``colormap`` Specify the mapcolor of the false color transformation on the image, the default value is 'jet', but it can be 'hot', and 'hsv' as well.
+``colormap`` Specify the mapcolor of the false color transformation on the image, the default value is 'jet', but it can be 'hot', 'pet' and 'hsv' as well.

 **Examples**